ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab07.md

 death in family).
 You are being told NOW to get started and not to put off work on this assignment.

-# NOTE: This assignment will be available on submit.cs shortly.

-In the meantime, you can get started on it.
-An announcement will be made in class, and via Gauchospace email when it is available on submit.cs

 # You may pair or work alone on this lab.